DyfanJones/RAthena/README.md

   - `metisjars` - JARs for `metis` <https://github.com/hrbrmstr/metis-jars>
   - `metis.tidy` - Access and Query Amazon Athena via the Tidyverse <https://github.com/hrbrmstr/metis-tidy>

-`awsathena` and `metis` package family are currently used in production every day to analyze petabytes of internet scan and honeypot data.
+`awsathena` and `metis` family of packages are currently used in production every day to analyze petabytes of internet scan and honeypot data.

 ## Comparison: